 Common Equity Tier 1 capital is the core measure of an institution's financial strength and the highest ranking form of capital.
-It is comprised of ordinary share capital and disclosed (audited) retained earnings.
+It is comprised of ordinary share capital and audited/verified retained earnings less dividends and intangible assets.
 The Group does not hold any other forms of capital or instruments outside Common Equity Tier 1 capital.